Adroiti/docs-for-code-review-tools/Govet-lostcancel.md

 ## Description

-The cancelation function returned by `context.WithCancel`, `WithTimeout`, and `WithDeadline` must be called or the new context will remain live until its parent context is cancelled.
+The cancelation function returned by `context.WithCancel`, `WithTimeout`, and `WithDeadline` must be called or the new context will remain live until its parent context is canceled.

 Example of **incorrect** code: